fardin072/e-commerce-coderVai/demo-clothing-store/docs/bulk-sms-bd.md

 ```

 All responses bubble up the Bulk SMS BD status code (e.g., `202` on success) so callers can branch on delivery status or inspect `raw` for debugging.

+## Automatic order notifications

+The subscriber in `src/subscribers/order-placed-sms.ts` listens to the `order.placed` event and automatically sends a confirmation SMS using the shipping (or billing) phone number on the order.
+Customize it with:

+- `BULKSMSBD_NOTIFY_ORDER_PLACED=false` to turn the automation off without touching code.
+- `BULKSMSBD_BRAND_NAME=Your Store` to adjust the brand name used inside the confirmation text.

+Make sure your checkout flow captures a Bangladeshi phone number (e.g., `88017XXXXXXXX`) on the shipping address so the subscriber has a recipient.